zer0cache/matic-docs/docs/develop/nftstorage.md

 Finally, we have our method `mintNFT` that allows us to actually mint the NFT.
 The method is set to `onlyOwner` to make sure it can only be executed by the owner of the smart contract.

-`address recipient` specifies the address that will receive the NFT at first
+`address recipient` specifies the address that will receive the NFT at first.

 `string memory tokenURI` is a URL that should resolve to a JSON document that describes the NFT's metadata.
 In our case it's already stored on NFT.Storage.
 We can use the returned IPFS link to the metadata JSON file during the execution of the method.

 Inside the method, we increment the counter to receive a new unique identifier for our NFT.
 Then we call the methods provided by the base contract from OpenZeppelin to mint the NFT to the recipient with the newly created identifier and setting the URI of the metadata.
 The method returns the unique identifier after execution.

-#### Deploy the smart contract to Polygon
+#### Deploy the Smart Contract to Polygon

 Now, it's time to deploy our smart contract to Polygon.
 Create a new file called `deploy-contract.mjs` within the `scripts` directory.
 Copy the contents of the listing below into that file and save it.